DMSC-Instrument-Data/kafka_histo_streamer/README.md

 The Nexus Streamer is started first, to provide a Kafka server and event data.
 The Histo Streamer is then started to process events into histogram data.
 Finally, an instance of Mantid is used to consume and visualize the histogram data.

 #### Additional Setup

+The instructions below assume you are running on Linux.
+On Mac and Windows you would need to forward ports, since the Docker containers would be running in a virtual machine and the Docker network wouldn't be accessible directly.
+This is beyond the scope of this document.

 To run a local demo, you will need to [install Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/), as well as clone the ISIS Nexus Streamer repository: